IRS Penalty Abatement for First-Time Penalties and Reasonable Cause

 - The taxpayer is prevented from procuring the records they need to complete their tax return for reasons beyond their control

-- The illness, death, or the absence of the taxpayer or member of their immediate family impeded their ability to file, pay or make deposits.
+- The illness, death, or absence of the taxpayer or member of their immediate family impeded their ability to file, pay, or make deposits.

 - System issues caused a return or deposit to process later than expected.